Neurologic and neurodevelopmental conditions

 HPV infection is associated with the potential development of serious disease such as cervical and anogenital cancers.
 The infection is also the primary cause of anogenital warts.

 As transmission can be varied, children with neurodevelopmental conditions should be offered HPV vaccination as per the routine secondary school program.
-This currently is 3-doses of the Gardasil vaccine, administered to both males and females in Year 7 (age 12-13 years).

 Reviewed by: Teresa Lazzaro (Paediatrician, Immunisation Service, Royal Children’s Hospital Melbourne)